Suquamish people: Treaty of Point Elliott

 Article 2 of the treaty stipulated for the creation of a reservation at "Noo-sohk-um", or Port Madison, which was primarily intended for the Suquamish and Duwamish people.
 Originally, the reservation was planned to be for the Suquamish as well as the Klallam and Duwamish, and was located on Hood Canal, but the plans changed before the day of the treaty.

 Most Suquamish removed to the reservation, as it was located in their territory.
-An 1856 estimate by George A. Paige, the Indian Agent in charge of Fort Kitsap, counted roughly 441 Suquamish living on the newly-created reservation.
+An 1856 estimate by George A. Paige, the Indian Agent in charge of Fort Kitsap, counted roughly 441 Suquamish living on the newly created reservation.
 This tally included 117 free adult (Note: Older than twelve, according to the census) males, 91 free male children, 102 free adult females, 97 free female children, as well as enslaved individuals: 8 enslaved adult males, 6 enslaved male children, 12 enslaved adult females, and 8 enslaved female children.
 In addition, Paige noted around 40 people in six families who were living in the vicinity of Port Orchard who had resisted removal.
 Together, the total was around 480 Suquamish in 1856.

-The Suquamish were prevented by the U.S. government from travelling during the Puget Sound War of 1855-1856.
+The Suquamish were prevented by the U.S. government from travelling during the Puget Sound War of 1855–1856.
 They could not travel to the rivers where they would normally have acquired large quantities of salmon, thus starvation became a large problem.
-In December of 1856, the Suquamish came to the reservation en masse in an attempt to find provisions.
+In December 1856, the Suquamish came to the reservation en masse in an attempt to find provisions.